How to Move Plants Interstate Australia: A Full Guide

 If you're planning an interstate move, your plants probably aren't at the top of your checklist.
 But they should be.

-Moving plants interstate in Australia comes with two separate headaches.
+In the year to September 2025, over 105,000 NSW residents moved to another state.
+But many people don't know that moving plants interstate in Australia comes with two headaches.
 For one, plants are heavy, fragile, and messy.
-Most removalists won't take them for exactly this reason.
-Second, plants are a biosecurity risk, and what's allowed to cross state borders varies depending on the plant and state.
+Most removalists won't take them for this reason.
+Second, plants are a biosecurity risk, and what's allowed to cross state borders depends on the state.

 But most household plants can make the trip with a bit of planning.
 This guide covers what's allowed into each state, how to get a Plant Health Certificate if you need one, how to pack plants for transport, and what to do if a plant can't come with you.